 There are nine St David Awards.
 Each award is given in a specific category of activity and achievement, decided upon by the First Minister of the Welsh Government and his advisers.

-This award recognises an individual or group in Wales who through their unselfish actions have served the public good.
+For an individual or group in Wales who, through their unselfish actions have served the public good.
 These could reflect "active citizenship" in which citizens have worked towards the betterment of their community through economic participation, public action, volunteer work, and other such efforts to improve life for their fellow citizens.

-This is an award for an individual or group in Wales who have excelled in the arts and other manifestations of human intellectual achievement, expressed in any art form, language or medium.
+This is an award for an individual or group in Wales who have excelled in the arts and other forms of cultural achievement, expressed in any art form, language or medium.

 This is an award for an individual or group in Wales who through their endeavours have achieved remarkable success in business.
 This may include the creation of meaningful employment for oneself and others.

-This award is intended for an individual, group, company or research team in Wales which has developed techniques or solutions that meet new requirements and provided more effective products, processes, services, technologies, or ideas that are available to society at large.
+This award is for an individual, group or research team in Wales who have developed techniques or solutions that meet new requirements and provided effective products, processes, services, technologies, or ideas that are available to society at large.

-This award recognises any individual or group who has through their work, personal prominence or influence promoted Wales on the world stage.
+This award recognises any individual or group from Wales who have, through their work, personal prominence or influence, promoted Wales or who have made an outstanding contribution internationally.

-This award recognises an individual, team or group in Wales who have achieved excellence or success in recognised activities based on physical athleticism or physical dexterity typically involving an element of competition.
+This award is intended for an individual, team or group in Wales who have achieved or helped achieve excellence in the field of sport.

 Young person Award

-This award will be given to an exceptional inspirational young person of up to 25 years of age in any field in Wales.
+This award will be given to an exceptional and inspirational young person or group of up to 19 years of age in any field in Wales.